com-pas/compas-architecture/DATABASE_MANAGEMENT.md

 An activity has a start- and endtime.
 In our case, that can be the period from opening the file to saving the file.
 It has a type or activity, which will most of the time be an Edit.

 And a set of extra attributes can be added.
 In the added example, an hostname is added.
-In our case that's not very handy, because if CoMPAS is runned locally, the hostname doesn't say that much.
+In our case that's not very handy, because if CoMPAS is ran locally, the hostname doesn't say that much.
 What makes the most sense at this point is adding a User attribute which is linked to the future oAuth 2.0 authorisation/authentication module.

 Example of added PROV section.
 The UserID attribute is a simplified attribute for identifying the entity doing the activity:
 ```xml